Shadow-Wizards-Money-Gang/useless-reptile/Example-Data-Pack/README.md

-Example datapack.
+Example datapack.\
-Adds spawns for custom variants of Swamp Wyvern and River Pikehorn.
+Adds spawns for custom variants of Swamp Wyvern and River Pikehorn and custom equipment in forms of helmets for Moleclaw.

 Swamp Wyvern:
 - Barren Orange (`barren_orange`) and Barren Brown (`barren_brown`) - can be found in badlands, orange spawns below Y 80, brown - above Y 80.
 Brown one also spawns in savanna with no altitude restrictions